JoshuaLampert/homeassistant-pi_ina219/README.md

 - Raspberry Pi or similar device running Home Assistant
 - INA219 current/power monitor module
 - I2C connection enabled on your device

+Especially, this means no ESP is required because the INA219 is directly wired to the Raspberry Pi running Home Assistant.

 ## Installation